Joseon: Officials

 Here, "government official" means one who occupied an office which gave its holder yangban status – hereditary nobility for three generations.
-In order to become such an official, one had to pass a series of gwageo examinations.
+To become such an official, one had to pass a series of gwageo examinations.
 There were three kinds of gwageo exams – literary, military, and miscellaneous.
 The literary route was the most prestigious.
 Many key posts, including all Censorate posts, were open only to officials who advanced through literary exam.
 The literary route involved a series of four tests.
 To qualify, one had to pass them all.
 33 candidates who were chosen in this manner would take the final exam, before the king.
 The candidate with the highest score was appointed to a position of 6th junior rank (a jump of six ranks).
 The two candidates with the next highest scores were appointed to a position of 7th junior rank.
 The seven candidates with next highest scores were assigned to 8th junior rank.
 The remaining 23 candidates were given 9th junior rank, the lowest of 18 ranks.